 When a runner’s leg muscles are working overtime, less blood is going to their intestines.
 That causes an inflammatory response in the lining of the gut, which can lead to ischemic colitis, or transient inflammation.
 That’s when trouble starts brewing.

-"Even without a big meal, the body still secretes liters of fluid a day in the intestinal system,” Dobson says.
+“Even without a big meal, the body still secretes liters of fluid a day in the intestinal system,” Dobson said.
 “When there are stressors in play, it’s causing that stuff to rush through the pipes.”

 The Last Line of Defense